elasticio/elasticio.github.io/content/_guides/managing-flows.md

 ![](/assets/img/tenant-management-guide/managing-flows/Screenshot_13.png)

 Use the hint below the CRON expression field for reference.
 The default schedule is every 3 minutes.
 Otherwise, you can always click [*Run Now*](#start-stop-edit-delete) or use `POST {{apiBaseUri}}/v2/flows/{FLOW_ID}/run-now` request to run the Flow on demand.

+## Flow Versioning

+There are two general Flow states in Flow creation process:

+- **Draft**.
+In this state you can edit or add steps, verify credentials, retrieve data samples and configure CRON expressions.
+When everything is ready, you should publish the Flow before you can run it.
+A draft is created when you create a new Flow, or edit an existing one.
+A draft created for an existing Flow does not affect it until it is published.

+- **Published**.